Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/133-js-proxies.page.md

 tags: ["Toilet Paper", "TypeScript", "JavaScript", "Web Development"]
 title: "JavaScript Proxy Object"
 description: >
-    Need to provide an object without knowing which operations are applied to it or without writing them manually?
+    Need to provide an object without knowing which operations are applied to it and without writing them manually?
     No problem with JavaScript Proxy Object!
 created: "2020-10-23"
+modified: "2022-08-21"
 ---

 ## Problem